 Important traditional and liturgical moments happen during Lent: The Feast of St. Joseph (Festa di San Giuseppe) and Palm Sunday (La Domenica della Palme).
 Catholic tradition wants palm leaves and olive branches to be blessed during a large ceremony, then distributed to the faithful.

-In Italy, the tradition wanting the parish priest to bless each, and every home of his parish is still fairly common, and usually takes place during Lent and Easter time.
+In Italy, the tradition of wanting the parish priest to bless each, and every home of his parish is still fairly common, and usually takes place during Lent and Easter time.

 Holy Week starts the day after Palm Sunday and ends on Easter day.
 The main celebrations leading to Easter Sunday take place during the Easter Triduum, on Holy Thursday, Friday and Saturday.
 All of these celebrations are typical of Easter in Italy!